 USEPA 2016, "TANKS Software Frequent Questions."
 EPA, https://www3.epa.gov/ttnchie1/faq/tanksfaq.html#13.
 Accessed November 2014.
-This page intentionally left blank

-3 BURN, OPEN AND PRESCRIBED (OPB)
+3.0 BURN, OPEN AND PRESCRIBED (OPB)

 "Burn" refers to the use of open and prescribed burning.
 These operations are used to dispose of agricultural refuse and the clearing and management of natural resources.
 Open and prescribed burning operations result in the fugitive emissions of criteria pollutants and greenhouse gases.